Mortgage Calculator

 What is PMI and when can I remove it?

-Private mortgage insurance protects the lender if you default.
-It's required when your down payment is less than 20%.
-Once your loan-to-value ratio reaches 80% (through payments or appreciation), you can request PMI removal.
+PMI (private mortgage insurance) protects the lender when your down payment is under 20%.
+It typically costs 0.5–1.5% of the loan annually.
+Once your loan-to-value ratio reaches 80% — through payments or home appreciation — you can request PMI cancellation in writing.

 Should I choose a 15-year or 30-year mortgage?